 In light of this, we formulated the NTT Group Supply Chain Sustainability Promotion Guidelines in 2022 that contain detailed requirement items in the seven areas of human rights/labor, health/safety, the environment, fair trade/ethics, quality/safety, information security, and business continuity plans to guide our efforts as we work together with suppliers to create and maintain a safe and secure supply chain and achieve a sustainable society.
-The
+The guidelines also clearly and directly lay out the responsibility for suppliers to communicate the guideline details with their upstream suppliers and encourage them to comply and verify their compliance status.
+In addition, we have also published the NTT Group Green Procurement Standards as a supplement to our environmental guidelines and are requesting that continued efforts be made to reduce greenhouse gas emissions throughout the supply chain.
+We have published these Guidelines in Japanese and English, seeking to communicate to a broad range of the NTT Group's suppliers both in Japan and overseas, and we have incorporated them into supplier contracts to ensure compliance.

-NTT Group Basic Procurement Policy Basic procurement act NTT Group Supply Chain Sustainability Promotion Guidelines Requests to suppliers in based on the Basic Pro NTT Group Green Procurement Standards Our latest environment specific laws and stand items, etc. Technical Requirements Specific technical requi to procure products the consideration
+NTT Group Basic Procurement Policy Basic procurement activity policy to achieve a sustainable society NTT Group Supply Chain Sustainability Promotion Guidelines Requests to suppliers regarding social issues established based on the Basic Procurement Policy NTT Group Green Procurement Standards Our latest environmental policies, target figures, specific laws and standards suppliers must reference, procurement evaluation items, etc. Technical Requirements Specific technical requirements, including reducing environmental impact, to procure products that take quality, safety, and the environment into consideration